robinmhaney/freeCodeCamp/guide/english/html/attributes/links/index.md

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
-Links are used everywhere on the web, with the purpose if directing users to various content items.
+Links are used everywhere on the web, with the purpose of directing users to various content items.
 They're usually indicated by your cursor turning into a hand icon.
 Links can be text, images or other elements contained within your HTML or webpage.

 You use an ```code <a>``` tag or anchor element to define your link, which also also needs a destination address that you'll access with the ```code href``` attribute.
 Here's a snippet that makes the phrase 'the freeCodeCamp Guide' a link: